-Labour Market Agreement for Persons with Disabilities Annual Plan - 2009/2010 Departmental Program Expenditure Summary Provincial Department and Agency/Program Services Shareable Cost Estimate 2009/2010 DEPARTMENT Department of Human Resources, Labour and Employment \$10,520,000 Department of Health and Community Services \$1,270,811.00 Department of Education \$1,157,959 Public Service Secretariat \$4,141,400.00 Overall Total \$17,090,170 Provincial Eligible Expenditures cost-shared \$9,608,213 Provincial Expenditures exceeding cost-sharing limit \$7,481,957
+Labour Market Agreement for Persons with Disabilities Annual Plan - 2012-2013 Departmental Program Expenditure Summary Provincial Department and Agency/Program Services Shareable Cost Estimate 2012-2013 DEPARTMENT Department of Advanced Education and Skills \$13,286,964 Department of Health and Community Services \$909,305 Human Resource Secretariat \$4,296,600 Overall Total \$18,492,869 Provincial Eligible Expenditures cost-shared \$9,608,213 Provincial Expenditures exceeding cost-sharing limit \$8,884,656

 1. Areas of priority, as appropriate, have been identified for each listed program or service from among the five priority areas listed in Appendix 1 of the Multilateral Framework for Labour Market Agreements for Persons with Disabilities.
+2. On October 28, 2011, the Department of Human Resources, Labour and Employment became part of the new Department of Advanced Education and Skills.